websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/building-solutions-with-objects/building-a-time-off-requester.md

    | Then | Webhook |
    | URL | Enter a test webhook URL from either your app or a site like, https://webhook.site. |

-   This action sends data to an eternal system whenever Time Off Request entries are added.
+   This action sends data to an external system whenever Time Off Request entries are added.
 See [Defining Actions](../creating-and-managing-objects/defining-actions.md) for more information.

    ![Create a webhook action that's triggered after requests are added.](./building-a-time-off-requester/images/04.png)

-1. Click on the *Details* tab and set the following Entry Display and Scope settings.
+1. Click the *Details* tab and set the following Entry Display and Scope settings.

    | Field | Value |
    | --- | --- |